Battle of Veere: Summary of events

-The battle in Dutch Historiography
+Battle in Dutch historiography

 The above was the prevailing version of events in the Dutch Historiography about the Battle of Veere.
 About 250 years after the above chronicle, the historian Wagenaar told the same story.
 In about 1812 the historian Van Wijn performed some research about the battle.
 The reason was that some doubted whether the Battle of Veere had actually taken place.
 The primary reason was that some writers did not mention the battle of Veere, but did mention the later Battle of Zwartewaal.
 Johannes de Beke's almost contemporary Chronicle of the County of Holland and Bishopric of Utrecht is one of these.

 Van Wijn solved some doubts about the battle by pointing to two documents by Margaret.
 One of 24 June 1315 and one of 29 June 1351, respectively referring to a battle 'at Arnemuiden', and 'between Arnemuiden and Veere'.
 Van Wijn then continued about whether it would have been a land battle or a sea battle.
 He found that Johan Reygersberg called it a sea battle, and others a land battle.
 Van Wijn choose to believe Reygersberg, because he was a local historian, who might have seen unknown sources.
 Reygersberg stated that the fight was between Veere and Arnemuiden, near the Vingerling of Der Veere.

 In 1838 Laurens Philippe Charles van den Bergh started an investigation of the archives in Lille, France.
 This led to the discovery of the parchment written in Medieval French labeled No. XCVII.
 Verhaal van den oorsprong der Hoeksche en Kabeljauwsche twisten.
 It seems a contemporary account written by somebody who also knew to write Dutch and was close to Margaret.
 It might have been made for informing the English mediators.

-The date of the battle
+Date of the battle

 Van Wijn also investigated the date of the battle.
 He put it at between 26 and 30 May 1351.